Stone Duality for Monads: The Stone Adjunction for Monads

 In terms of points, we have $\return a \colon c \mapsto (a, \id_c)$ and $s \bind u \colon c \mapsto (b, g \circ f)$ where $(a, f) =: s(c)$ and $(b, g) =: u(a)(\tau(f))$, while in terms of opens we have

-Moreover, the assignment $\nm{LC} \mapsto \Gamma{\nm{LC}}$ defines a contravariant functor $\Gamma \colon \LocRetro^\op \to \Mnd_r(\Set)$. \end{proposition} \begin{proof} A straightforward diagram chase reveals that unitality and associativity of the monad structure is inherited from the unitality and associativity of $\nm{LC}$.
-Functoriality is automatically obtained when we prove the adjunction of theorem \ref{thm:stone-adjunction-loc}, so we leave it as an exercise to define the action of retrofunctors. \end{proof}
+Moreover, the assignment $\nm{LC} \mapsto \Gamma{\nm{LC}}$ defines a contravariant functor $\Gamma \colon \LocRetro^\op \to \Mnd_r(\Set)$. \end{proposition} \begin{proofsketch} A straightforward diagram chase reveals that unitality and associativity of the monad structure is inherited from the unitality and associativity of $\nm{LC}$.
+It is a basic theorem of category theory that the functorial action of a right adjoint functor is determined by the adjunction, so functoriality is automatically obtained when we prove the adjunction of theorem \ref{thm:stone-adjunction-loc}.
+Since we don't use the functorial action of $\Gamma$, we leave it as an exercise to define the action. \end{proofsketch}

 Any computation $t \in TA$ defines a global section $\eta(t) \colon \nm{LB}_0T \to A \cdot \nm{LB}_1T$ of the behaviour category, defined by $\eta(t)\inv \colon \braket{a \mapsto w} \mapsto [t \mapsto a] \wedge w(t \rskip \return)$ on generating opens.
 This defines the unit map of an adjunction between $\nm{LB}$ and $\Gamma$, which brings us to the main adjunction of this paper.